ygemici/osz/docs/drivers.md

 OS/Z Device Drivers
 ===================

-They are shared libs which are loaded to system task's address space and allowed to map MMIO and use in/out instructions.
+They are shared libs which are loaded to "SYS" task's address space and allowed to map MMIO and use in/out instructions.

 Supported devices
 -----------------